 IGRT | Image Guided Radiation Therapy

-Image Guided Radiation Therapy (IGRT) is the most advanced technology to track cancer and spare normal tissues.
+IGRT stands for Image Guided Radiation Therapy and is the most advanced technology to track cancer and spare normal tissues.
 IGRT technology decreases the radiation dose to normal tissue, thus decreasing side effects and improving outcomes.
 The physicians, technicians and staff at Advanced Radiation Centers of New York have the most experience using IGRT in the entire Metropolitan tri-state NY area.
 Our Radiation Oncologists are among the most experienced in the world using this extremely advanced state-of-the-art technology.
 We are the first in New York State to use RapidArc, which is made by Varian, the world-leading manufacturer of machinery and software to treat cancer with radiotherapy.
 RapidArc is the most sophisticated radiation treatment for cancer available in the world.

 How does IGRT work?

 Before the radiation beam is turned on, ARC physicians use Image Guidance technology to provide precise and exact information on the specific location of any soft-tissue or bony target.
 Having more precise location information, means a smaller radiation field can be used; so there is less chance the radiation will zap healthy neighboring tissue near to the tumor.
 That means less damage to healthy tissue, less “collateral damage.”
 Similar to the Cyber Knife, IGRT is like a “high-precision laser scope” that makes the radiation more precise and extremely accurate.

 What types of cancers are treated with IGRT?